arvindkumar2022/Portfolio/README.md

 # Portfolio
 To open the .ipynb files, just click on them and it will open in preview.

+To open the Excel notebook, simply click and open raw file to open Excel in the browser or download the file and open it in the Excel Desktop app.
+Navigate to the Calculator sheet of the dataset, and experiment around the parameters on the Pivot Chart to see how the calculor works.

 There are 4 projects in this repository that I have done to improve my analytical skills and experience with the software.

 1. Broadband Price Calculator: This project I did as part of my university project and I was asked to make a dashboard that would allow a consumer to find the best broadband according to their needs.
 I used Pivot Chart and a Pivot Table and made different categories to choose the consumer preferences from and find the best plan for the cheapest price.